Bernard2806/Bernard2806/README.md

 ###

 Hello!
-I'm Bernardo, a 7th-year student at **Escuela Técnica Industrial Nº1 "Mariano Moreno"** in Chivilcoy.
-This is my student account where I share my academic projects and work.
+I’m Bernardo, a 7th-year student at **Escuela Técnica Industrial Nº1 “Mariano Moreno” in Chivilcoy**.
+Welcome to my student account where I showcase my academic projects and work.
+I’m passionate about programming, web development, and technology.
+I have experience with C#, Entity Framework Core, and Blazor, and I’m familiar with Git and GitHub.
+Here, you’ll find a collection of my projects, from school assignments to personal experiments.
+Feel free to explore and connect with me!

 ---